Moving Out of Your Old Place

 Safety and Security

-Sliding doors.
-Unsecured sliding doors are a common target for unauthorized entry.
+- Sliding doors.
+Unsecured sliding doors are a common target for break-ins.
 Be sure to use your patio door lock, plus a secondary locking device such as a stick in the sliding track to prevent the door from opening.

-Window coverings.
-Keep your curtains or blinds closed if you are away from home for an extended period of time.
+- Window coverings.
+Keep your curtains or blinds closed if you are away from home for a long period of time.
 Open window coverings make it easy for an intruder to see that you are either not home, or home alone.

 Dealing with Problems

-Repairs and pests.
+- Repairs and pests.
 If something needs fixing, contact your landlord, either in writing or with a written follow up.
 Based on how urgent it is, give a deadline for completion.
 Keep a copy for yourself for documentation.
-If your landlord still doesn't fix the problem, call the building inspector, or follow up again (in writing) informing them that you are going to call the building inspection.
+If your landlord still doesn't fix the problem, call the building inspector, or follow up again (in writing) informing them that you are going to call building inspection.
 The inspector will look at your apartment and order your landlord to fix any code violations.
 If your landlord does not complete the work order by a specified deadline, you could be eligible for rent abatement (refund).
-Do not start withholding rent on your own or you may be evicted.
+Do not start withholding rent on your own or you may be evicted!
 You must complete the rent abatement process with the building inspector's office before you can deduct from your rent.
+If you caused the damage through your action or inaction, the landlord can charge a "reasonable hourly rate" for their time, materials ,and time spent purchasing or providing materials, supervising their staff or agents, and hiring a third-party contractor.
+Wis.
+Stat.
+704.07(3)(a), 2017 Wis.
+Act 317, Secs.
+37 & 38, Effective 4/18/18.
 2013 Wis.
 Act 76 includes language about pest control.
 The language does not make the tenant automatically liable for pest control, but it says that they are responsible if the pests are due to acts or inactions of the tenant.
-This provision goes into effect for tenancies in effect on or after 3/01/2014.
 Wis.
 Stat.
 704.07(3)(a), 2013 Wis.
 Act 76, Sec.
-12
+12, Effective 3/1/14.

-Emergencies.
-If your landlord doesn't respond and there is an emergency such as no heat, water, or electricity, calling the building inspector at 266-4551 may be the first step.
+- Emergencies.
+If your landlord doesn't respond and there is an emergency such as no heat, water, or electricity, calling the building inspector may be the first step (for City of Madison residents, call (608) 266-4551).
 You may have to make arrangements to stay elsewhere and try to fix part of the problem yourself (such as shutting off the main water valve).
-Building inspectors do not do repairs, they just order the landlord to do so.
+Building inspectors do not do repairs; they just order the landlord to do so.

 Your Next Apartment